-In 2015, 712,157 Chinese students headed out of the country to study abroad, setting a new record, why is studying abroad in so popular in China.
-China has a fast-growing, middle class student population, seeking an international education is one of the principal drivers of outbound real estate investment from China.
+In 2015, 712,157 Chinese students headed out of the country to study abroad, setting a new record, why is studying abroad so popular in China?
+China has a fast-growing, middle-class student population, and seeking an international education is one of the principal drivers of outbound real estate investment from China.
 Education is of very high priority for Chinese families, as it represents the best way to socially raise their standing and will benefit several generations.
-If your real estate agency doesn’t include this Chinese focus on education in your value proposition, you’re missing deals from China.
+If your real estate agent doesn’t include this Chinese focus on education in your value proposition, you’re missing deals from China.

 Education drives Chinese overseas real estate investments

-70% of Chinese buyer enquiries in 2015 were tied to education (source: Juwai Data).2
+70% of Chinese buyer inquiries in 2015 were tied to education (source: Juwai Data).2

-- US is the top destination for Chinese for both education and real estate investment.
+- The US is the top destination for the Chinese for both education and real estate investment.

 - Australia is the 2nd most popular country and the property investment linked to education was estimated at $1 billion ($745 million) in 2015.

 Confirming this correlation between education and real estate Chinese investment, the Hurun Report ‘2015 Annual Chinese HNWIs Asset Allocation White Paper’ indicates that school districts are the most preferred locations for Chinese real estate investors in their property searches.